 Students can choose to take Economics as a single major with a minor, or a double major in the Bachelor of Arts.

-All students in the Bachelor of Arts complete core papers.
+All students in the Bachelor of Arts complete core courses.
 In this major, you study:

 CLSY500 Culture and Society